 Improved understanding and use of the Internet for business productivity.
 Emphasis will be on understanding and utilizing the tools available and the technical capabilities of the present business in order to develop a web use plan for the business.
-(Contact hours - 162.5)

 ABM 138 - Web Production/Utilization II 9 credits